 UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

-Travel disruptions can sour any trip, but there are things you can do to avoid any flight delay or cancellation expenses.
-The UK 261 regulations work to ensure that all air passengers travelling to and from the UK have clear rights when facing cancellations, denied boarding, or significant delays on domestic and international flights.
-Knowing how to apply and claim your flight delay compensation or cancellation compensation will make air travel much easier.
+Travel disruptions can sour any trip, but there are measures you can take to avoid incurring expenses due to flight delays or cancellations.
+The UK 261 regulations ensure that all passengers travelling to and from the UK have clear rights when facing cancellations, denied boarding, or significant delays on domestic and international flights.
+Knowing how to apply for and claim your flight delay or cancellation compensation will make air travel much more easier.

 Recently Disrupted Flights